 An Addicted Person Doesn’t Need to Hit Rock Bottom to Seek Treatment

-In the media, you often hear dramatic stories of addiction recovery after a substance abuser lost his job, his spouse, and his kids or ended up incarcerated after turning to a life of crime.
-While this type of story is compelling, an addict doesn’t need to hit rock bottom to seek treatment.
+In the media, you often hear dramatic stories of addiction recovery after someone lost job, spouse, and kids or ended up incarcerated after turning to a life of crime.
+While this type of story is compelling, a person doesn’t need to hit rock bottom to seek treatment.
 In fact, early intervention often makes it easier to start the recovery process.

 Treatment Does Not Need to Be Voluntary to Be Successful

-If a person with an addiction realizes he needs help, this desire to change should be celebrated.
+If a person with an addiction realizes they need help, this desire to change should be celebrated.
 However, involuntary treatment can still be effective.
-Studies comparing the success of court-ordered rehab to voluntary treatment have found that long term sobriety rates are similar in both cases.
+Studies comparing the success of court-ordered rehab to voluntary treatment have found that long-term sobriety rates are similar in both cases.